G0Nu/G0Nu/README.md

-Hi!
-I am @G0Nu most known as Diego Nuno.
-I am a software developer who loves learning.
+Hi there!
+I'm Emmanuel, Software Engineer & ML specialist soon.
+I love learning and coding, exploring topics in tech is like discovering new planets :0.
+Currently studying Deep Learning and Machine Learning as my focus routes.
-I am currently interested in Software Engineering.
-I am learning Data structures and algorithms (that for the logical side) and for the technical side about javascript and react while practicing into web development.
+If you need help or you want to work in any project you can count on me! even if it's for fun.
-Sometimes I read about blockchain environment but i'm not too focus into it but i keep learning.
+Nice to meet you reader!

-You can contact me on my Linkedin: https://www.linkedin.com/in/diego-nu%C3%B1o-130954209/ or send me an email at diegonuo@outlook.com
+You can contact me on my Linkedin: https://www.linkedin.com/in/emmanuel-nu%C3%B1o-130954209/ or send me an email at diegonuo@outlook.com